Economics 501 Seminar

 - A research paper is written and orally presented in the Economics 501 seminar.

-Otherwise an "N" grade will be awarded for that quarter.
-A total of two pass grades in Economics 501 is required for a student to satisfy the Department’s research paper requirement.
+A total of two pass grades in Economics 501 is required for a student to satisfy the department’s research paper requirement.

 It is the responsibility of the student to arrange for the examination of their paper.
 The student should approach two appropriate faculty members to (a) evaluate the paper, and (b) attend the presentation.
 The student should approach faculty who taught classes which stimulated the student's interest in the topic and are also likely to serve on the student's dissertation committee.
 The presenter should provide both faculty members with copies of the paper at least one week in advance of the presentation.